 The light emitted by LEDs reduces exponentially, depending on time and temperature.
 The higher the temperature of the environment, the earlier the degradation of the LED light, leading to a shorter lifespan.
-Hence, thermal management is vital for ensuring longer duration for the LEDs lifetime.
+Hence, thermal management is vital for ensuring a longer life for the LEDs.